bzumhagen/development-resources/best-practices/simple-software-specification.md

 *   Catch bugs before they are released.
-    - [ ] Have comprehensive automated testing (L0-L3) performed before every release.
+    - [ ] Have comprehensive automated testing (small-large) performed before every release.
     - [ ] Use a canary during deployment to allow rollbacks in case of issues.
     - [ ] Don't release changes without peer review.
     - [ ] Follow best practices for code quality/maintainability.

+*   Catch known security vulnerabilities before they are released.
+    - [ ] Scan code using a security tool before release.
+    - [ ] Perform threat modeling on system changes.

 *   Rotate secrets automatically .